uboslinux/ubos-docs/sphinx/users/ubos-admin.rst

    > ubos-admin <subcommand> --help

-For details how these subcommands work, refer to :doc:`../developers/understanding-ubos-admin` in :doc:`../developers/index`.
+For technical details how these sub-commands work, refer to :doc:`../developers/understanding-ubos-admin` in :doc:`../developers/index`.

 ``ubos-admin backup``